anazariz/teampsd/resources/design/SQL_and_R/readme.md

 ## hypothesis

-**MTL data consumers can use RStudio as a viable IDE (Integrated Development Environment) for interacting with MTL data.**
+**TeamPSD data consumers can use RStudio as a viable IDE (Integrated Development Environment) for interacting with MTL data.**

  1. Integrates seemliness with the R language and the R interpreter
  2. The R is an Object Oriented scripting language used predominantly by the scientific community for its robust statistical packages and visualization
  3. R is part of an open source platform with numerous contributors
  4. RStudio integrates well with the GitHub platform and can be used to create GitHub Actions
- 5. **RStudio can be integrated seamlessly with SQL Server databases used by the MTL platform**
+ 5. **RStudio can be integrated seamlessly with SQL Server databases used by the TeamPSD platform**

 The focus of the documents in this folder is on **item #5**.
 The objective is to demonstrate the viability of using **RStudio** as a medium for establishing an **"end-to-end data lineage"** view starting from the data extraction point (**VA CDW data warehouse**) to the data consumption point (**R datasets and visualizations**).
 Easy access to end-to-end data lineage is critical when validating and certifying extracted data and the transformation functions operating on that data throughout its journey to an endpoint.